RMI-PACTA/factset_data_loader/README.md

 * `$PGPASSWORD`: Password for PostgreSQL database.
 * `$PGPASSWORD_ENCRYPTED`: `$PGPASSWORD` encrypted by `FDSLoader64` application.
 See [Generating `$PGPASSWORD_ENCRYPTED`](#generating-pgpassword_encrypted) for more instructions.
 * `$PGUSER`: Username for PostgreSQL superuser
 * `$WORKINGSPACEPATH`: Path to empy directory used for downloading data file from FactSet.
-This path should have available space approximately to `16 Gb * $MACHINE_CORES`.
+This path should have available space equal to `16 Gb * $MACHINE_CORES` (suggested by FactSet documentation).

 ## Acquiring Loader Binaries

 In the [FactSet Resource Library](https://go.factset.com/company/resource-library), find the resource titled "[DataFeed Loader for Linux](https://open.factset.com/api/public/media/download/resources/documents/af0def52-791d-47b9-9147-efe2c02e9f60/FDSLoader-Linux-2.13.6.0.zip)".
-Note that this resource requires you to be logged in with your FactSet ID before downloading.
+Note that this resource requires you to log in with your FactSet ID before downloading.

 You may also find it useful to have a copy of the [DataFeed Loader User Guide](https://open.factset.com/api/public/media/download/resources/documents/542ad4eb-4d38-4b0e-b8af-0892289bc67b/DataFeed%20Loader%20User%20Guide%202.13.6.0.zip) and [DataFeed Loader resources](https://open.factset.com/api/public/media/download/resources/documents/4bd1a761-05e3-425f-8813-4f3b6c3c6a7f/resources.zip) (also require login before downloading)